~ 6 MIN READ

 Your key performance indicators (KPIs) are measures that help you understand whether you are achieving one or more of your strategic goals.
-You may have already thoughtfully determined the KPIs you should be tracking, like revenue, expenses, number of customers, etc., but the reality is this: You need to set KPI targets to make them even the least bit meaningful.
+You may have already thoughtfully determined the KPIs you should be tracking, like revenue, expenses, number of customers, etc., but the reality is this:

 Why?
 Think about it this way: You may see a long-term increase in revenue, but without a target, you won’t know whether whether you’re on track to meet your strategic goals.
 Follow the nine steps below to set targets that make it clear whether your performance is keeping pace with your overall goals.